First time in… Sri Lanka

 Traditional fishermen on stilts

 Sri Lanka is a wonderful country and no matter what you are interested in seeing, you will not be disappointed.
-For beach lovers there are beautiful golden sand beaches, wildlife lovers will enjoy the many national parks and those interested in culture and history will find an array of thought-provoking ancient sites across the island.
+For beach lovers there are beautiful golden sand beaches, wildlife enthusiasts will enjoy the many national parks and those interested in culture and history will find an array of thought-provoking ancient sites across the island.
 There are so many different accommodation options available.
-I stayed in beautiful private villas on the beach, characterful boutique hotels, a wonderful wellness centre in a remote area of central Sri Lanka and historic buildings each with their own story to tell.
+I stayed in beautiful private villas on the beach, characterful boutique hotels, historic buildings with their own story to tell and a tranquil wellness centre in a remote area of central Sri Lanka.

 Learn more about…